-Government may criminalize speech that rises to the level of harassment and many have laws that do so, but this legislation reaches a much broader range of communication.
+Government may criminalize speech that rises to the level of harassment and many states have laws that do so, but this legislation reaches a broad range of communication that is protected by the First Amendment.
 H.B.
 2549 is not limited to a one to one conversation between two specific people.
 It would apply to general communication on web sites, blogs, listserves and other Internet communication.
-The communication does not need to be repetitive or unwanted.
+The communication does not need to be repetitive or even unwanted.
 There is no requirement that the recipient or subject of the speech actually feel offended, annoyed or scared.
-It is unclear if the communication must be intended to offend or annoy a specific person or if a general intent to do so is sufficient.
+Nor does the legislation make clear that the communication must be intended to offend or annoy a specific person.

-There are numerous recent examples of speech that was intended to be provocative that could be criminal under H.B.
+There are numerous examples of speech that was intended to be provocative that could be criminal under H.B.
 2549.
-When a Danish newspaper posted pictures of Muhammad, they were intended to be offensive to Muslims to make a point about religion but this could be a crime if a Muslim in Arizona viewed the pictures online and considered them profane.
+When a Danish newspaper posted pictures of Muhammad, they were intended to be offensive to make a point about tolerance, but the publisher could be prosecuted in Arizona if a Muslim there viewed the pictures online.
 Some Arizona residents may consider Rush Limbaugh's recent comments about a Georgetown law student lewd.
 He could be prosecuted if he intended his comments to be offensive.
 Similarly, much general content available in the media uses racy or profane language and is intended to offend, annoy or even terrify.
-Bill Maher's stand up routines and Jon Stewart's nightly program, Ann Coulter's books discussing liberals and Christopher Hitchens' writing expressing his distaste for religion or Mother Theresa, Stephen King's novels or the Halloween films all could be subject to this legislation.
-Even common banter online about sports between rival fans frequently is meant to offend or annoy and often done using salty and profane language.
+Bill Maher's stand up routines and Jon Stewart's nightly comedy program, Ann Coulter's books discussing liberals and Christopher Hitchens' expressing his disdain for religion, Stephen King's novels or the Halloween films all could be subject to this legislation.
+Even common banter online about sports between rival fans frequently is meant to offend or annoy and is often done using salty and profane language.